alronz/b2c-database-selection/Redis/Basic Features/commands.md

 #### Commands on Sorted Sets

-"ZADD" is used like normal sets to add an element or elements to the sorted list but we should also provide a score for each element.
+"ZADD" is used like normal sets to add elements to the sorted set but we should also provide a score for each element.
+The scroe can be used later to sort the set, and do range queries on the set.

 ````
 redis> ZADD myzset 2 "two" 3 "three"